cysouw/diathesis/text/c02_case.md

 ### [ – ] No arguments

 Some verbs do not need any argument at all, not even a nominative subject.
 These include the well-known weather verbs like *schneien* 'to snow' \Next[a].
-However, most weather verb actually allow for some nominative subjects as well \Next[b], see [@sec:case-nominative-addition] for further discussion, or accusative arguments \Next[c], see [@sec:case-accusative-addition-without-nominative].
+However, most weather verb actually allow for some nominative subjects as well \Next[b], see [@sec:case-nominative-addition], or accusative arguments \Next[c], see [@sec:case-accusative-addition-without-nominative].
 There do not seem to be any verbs that only allow for a constructions without any arguments.

 \ex.
  \a.
 Heute schneit es.